 When it comes to backup, there are some unique challenges facing photographers, who produce a prolific amount of digital data compared to the general population.
 If you've been an active photographer for any length of time, you probably have a large amount of existing data to back up.
 You also probably add large amounts of data regularly.
 Here are some considerations to keep in mind.

-Available computer memory may be a limiting factor for very large file selections.
-If you are backing up more than 1 TB of data or more than 1 million files, it may be necessary to increase the amount of memory the Code42 app is allowed to use.
-See our guide to adjusting Code42 app settings for large archives for configuration information related to memory usage.
-See our system requirements for additional information on the minimum requirements needed to use the Code42 app.
+While we offer unlimited storage, available computer memory may be a limiting factor for very large file selections.
+If you are backing up more than 1 TB of data or more than 1 million files, then it is necessary to increase the amount of memory the Code42 app is allowed to use.
+See our guide to adjusting CrashPlan settings for large archives for configuration information related to memory usage.
+See our system requirements for additional information on the minimum requirements needed to use CrashPlan.

 Speed for initial and ongoing backups

 Another consideration for any large archive is the time it takes to complete backup for both initial and ongoing backups.
 There are two major considerations for speed: